dArccc/dArccc/README.md

 - 🔭 I’m currently working on **developing new skills.**

-- 🌱 I’m currently learning **Competitive Coding and Machine Learning**
+- 🌱 I’m currently learning **Competitive Programming and Machine Learning**

 - 👯 I’m looking to collaborate on **projects.**